caseyg/awesome/TOPICS.md

 *   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!

+*   [openinterpreter/openinterpreter](https://github.com/openinterpreter/openinterpreter) - A lightweight coding agent for open models like Deepseek, Kimi, and Qwen

 ## qwen-coder

 *   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents